donatas-luciunas/async-reactivity-sample/README.md

 * [Http.vue](packages/web/src/Http.vue) illustrates HTTP Query mode
 * [Socket.vue](packages/web/src/Socket.vue) illustrates Socket mode

-HTTP modes have **Invalidate** button as it is unknown when server state changes.

 `async-reactivity-vue` takes care of integration between `async-reactivity` and `@vue/reactivity`

+# Highlights

+Communication with server is only made when query results are actually used in the template (Expand / Collapse button).

+When used in the template, filters have instant effect.
+Text filter is trimmed, so whitespaces have no effect.

+HTTP modes have **Invalidate** button as it is unknown when server state changes (could be changed from another tab).
+For easier inspection writes do not trigger invalidate.
+That's why validation messages stay visible until refreshed.

+Monitor warning condition can be met after various events:

+* text changed
+* status changed
+* item removed

+That's why it is reasonable to monitor query, not specific event.

+## Socket mode

+`Computed`s keep `Listener`s alive for 3s after last usage (Collapse).

+There are no incoming messages about irrelevant changes:

+* items are filtered out
+* same value written

 # Run